10th Plant Nitric Oxide International Meeting

 10:40 – 11:00 | Break | ||

-Reactive nitrogen species in abiotic stress I | |||
+Reactive nitrogen species in abiotic stress Part I Chairs: John T Hancock and Marek Petřivalský | |||

-11:40 – 12:00 | Shuhua Zhu | Effect of Taurine Treatment on Nitric Oxide Metabolism of Fresh-cut Peaches1 | |
+11:40 – 12:00 | Shuhua Zhu | Effect of taurine treatment on nitric oxide metabolism of fresh-cut peaches | |

 12:00 – 12:20 | Soumya Mukherjee | NO, H2S, and H2O2 crosstalk in abiotic stress: Cue to long-distance signaling | |

-12:20 – 12:40 | Ginevra Peppi | Structural and functional dissection of catalytic and redox properties of AKR4C isoforms from Arabidopsis thaliana | |
+12:20 – 12:40 | Ginevra M E Peppi | Structural and functional dissection of catalytic and redox properties of AKR4C isoforms from Arabidopsis thaliana | |

-12:40 – 13:00 | Diego Piacentini | The Role of Arabidopsis CATALASE2 in Root Development Involves NO and is hidden by Cadmium Treatment | |
+12:40 – 13:00 | Diego Piacentini | The role of Arabidopsis CATALASE2 in root development involves NO and is hidden by cadmium treatment | |

 13:00 – 13:20 | Break | ||